K-Decompositions and 3d Gauge Theories: Introduction

 Given a 3-manifold $M$ with boundary, consider the moduli space ${\rm Loc}_K(\partial M)$ of flat $PGL(K, \C)$-connections on the boundary $\partial M$.
-This space is a symplectic, with the symplectic form at the generic point given by the Weil-Petersson-Goldman construction.
+This space is symplectic, with the symplectic form at a generic point given by the Atiyah-Bott / Goldman construction.
 The moduli space of flat connections on the boundary $\partial M$ that can be extended to $M$ is expected to be a Lagrangian subvariety ${\cal L}_K(M) \subset {\rm Loc}_K(\partial M)$.

 One can quantize the symplectic space ${\rm Loc}_K(\partial M)$ by defining a non-commutative $q$-deformation of the $\ast$-algebra of regular functions on ${\rm Loc}_K(\partial M)$, and constructing its $\ast$-representation in an infinite-dimensional Hilbert space ${\cal H}_K({\partial M})$.
 This has nothing to do with a 3-manifold: the problem makes sense for any oriented 2d surface $\CC$.
-Assuming that the surface is hyperbolic, that is $\chi(\CC) <0$, and has at least one hole, the quantization was done in \cite{FG-Teich, FG-qdl-cluster}.
+Assuming that the surface is hyperbolic, that is $\chi(\CC) <0$, and has at least one hole, the quantization was done in \cite{FG-Teich, FG-cluster, FG-qdl-cluster}.
 It generalizes the quantization of Teichm\"uller spaces \cite{Kash-Teich, FockChekhov}, related to the $SL(2)$ case.
-Even there, to solve the problem one had to consider a modification of the moduli space ${\rm Loc}_K(\CC)$, which we discuss a bit later.

 The next goal is to quantize the Lagrangian subvariety ${\cal L}_K(M)$.
 By this we mean defining a line in ${\cal H}_K({\partial M})$ that must be annihilated by the $q$-deformations of the equations defining the subvariety ${\cal L}_K(M)$.
-In the $SL(2)$ case, this was discussed in a series of physics papers \cite{gukov-2003}, \cite{hikami-2006, DGLZ, Dimofte-QRS, DGG-index}, \cite{EO, GS-quant, BorotEynard}, and is closely related to the mathematical work \cite{KashAnd}.
+In the $SL(2)$ case, this was discussed in a series of physics papers \cite{gukov-2003}, \cite{hikami-2006, DGLZ, Dimofte-QRS, DGG-index}, \cite{EO, GS-quant, BorotEynard}, and in the closely related mathematical works \cite{KashAnd, AK-new, Gar-index, GHRS-index}.
+(An alternative mathematical approach to the quantization of ${\cal L}_K(M)$ has been proposed using the theory of skein modules, \cf\ \cite{Frohman-Gelca, Sikora-quant}.)
+Subsequent to the initial version of this paper, further constraints on a consistent quantization were uncovered in \cite{D-levelk, AK-complexCS}.

 The following problem motivated this project.
 We would like to have a local procedure for the quantization of the moduli space of flat $PGL(K,\C)$-connections on 3-manifolds, by decomposing the manifold into tetrahedra, quantizing the tetrahedra, and then gluing the quantized tetrahedra.
 This approach for $SL(2)$ was implemented in \cite{Dimofte-QRS} by introducing the phase space and the Lagrangian subvariety related to a hyperbolic tetrahedron.
 However, already for $SL(2)$, an attempt to understand even the Lagrangian subvariety itself as a moduli space of flat connections immediately faces a serious problem: